pcarioufr/datadog-flask-redis-sandbox/README.md

 ## Overview

-A dummy webapp, for users click on a button and track the number of click as a vanity metric.
+A dummy webapp, where users click on buttons and things happen.
 Instrumented with Datadog for Metrics, RUM, Logs and Traces.

 ![app overview](/app.png)